HenrikBechmann/react-infinite-grid-scroller/README.md

 ### `styles` details

 Create a style object for each of the elements you want to modify.
-Be careful to only include passive styles (like color, backgroundColor) so as not to confuse the scroller.
+The styles are not screened, though the RIGS essential styles pre-empt user styles.
+Be careful to only include "passive" styles (like color, backgroundColor) so as not to confuse the scroller.
 Do not add structural items like borders, padding etc.

 ~~~javascript
 styles = {